 Adding a little sparkle elevates even the simplest of looks.
 We've got you covered with lots of handmade pieces, like these beauties by local Portland designer Jody Eden of Elysium Jewelry.

-Add some color with a scarf!
+Add some color with a scarf, shawl, or poncho!

 Add some light layering!

 The new Alicia Leopard Print Kimono is a fun layering piece for spring and summer.
 Each piece features unique pom poms and leopard print pattern to add some interest over a simple spring dress, or jeans and a tee!